 In regard to the magnitude of weight loss, Franchini reported that in Judo and Wrestling a considerable amount of athletes (40%) reduce 5-10% of body weight and many athletes reported more than 10% weight cuts.

 There seems to be adequate evidence on positive recovery markers with athletes dropping 5% of their mass using RWL methods (Artioli et al. 2010, Mendes et al. 2013), but no studies yet to my knowledge have looked at how a 10% weight cut effects performance markers.
 Plenty of studies are needed in this area to confirm details, but it seems that many of the negative effects of RWL can be avoided with appropriate guidelines.

-From the research made, we can conclude that, if we desire to have organic growth in performance is best too:
+From the research made, we can conclude that, if cut weight before a fight, it is better to have organic growth in performance too.
+For that is best too:

-3) An athlete who needs to cut weight then the body fat should not be reduced under 5% for men and 12% for women.
+The athlete who needs to cut weight from the body fat, should not be reduced under 5% for men and 12% for women.

-4) During the weight loss period, strength training and BCAA supplementation (basically getting enough quality protein) will help preserve muscle mass
+During the weight loss period, strength training and BCAA supplementation is necessary (basically getting enough quality protein), because will help preserve muscle mass.

-5) During the recovery period after weigh-in, athletes are encouraged to consume high amounts of carbohydrates, fluids and electrolytes.
+During the recovery period after weigh-in, we encourage athletes to consume high amounts of carbohydrates, fluids and electrolytes.
 Creatine monohydrate supplementation may also be of use if the athlete will recover for a long period after weighing-in.